kanagalasrilakshmi/Assignment4PDP/res/DESIGN-README.txt

 # The view for the assignment is GUI based and is written in the GUIViewImpl that implements the common view interface.
 Every panel has its own class and interface which is present in the panels' directory.
 # Different panels for cost basis, creation, dollar strategies, portfolio modification, retrieve and quit are created.
 # The API is put in a separate class that implements the API interface.
+# The file operations are put in a separate class that implements the FileOperation interface
 # MVCStocks: Contains the main runner for the program.
 # Step By Step rundown of how it works and its operations.

 # MAIN MENU (GUI):
 # 1. Set root directory: uses valid route from user | checks if the invalid directory and suggest default route and creates one, or lets the user try again
 # Valid USER PATH is one with no spaces, no null, and no invalid characters or digits as input and should not exceed 25 in length.
 If an invalid directory route is given the user is asked to try again or to continue with the default route "/Users/Desktop/PortfolioBucket" which is created if not already existing.
+# 2. Create a new portfolio
+# 3. Get Cost basis
+# 4. Get Value of the portfolio
+# 5. Retrieve portfolio
+# 6. Calculate dollar cost averaging
+# 7. Create dollar cost averaging
+# 8. Quit the program

+# STRATEGIES:
+# All strategies are stored in a strategy lookup json file that is common for all the portfolios in the portfolio bucket root.
+# Each strategy can be fetched anytime using the pf name and strategy name which are keys in the json file.
+# Multiple strategies for the same pf are also allowed and input strategy is recorded against that strategy name.
+# If end date is ONGOING records will persisted for the next 365 days in the portfolio if in the past.

 FEATURE 1:
 # 1. Dollar-cost averaging: